iasql/docs/docs/quickstart.md

 }
 ```

-4. Run the existing TypeORM migration on your IaSQL db by invoking `typeorm` CLI
+4. Run the existing TypeORM migration on the hosted IaSQL db by invoking `typeorm` CLI

 ```bash
 npx typeorm migration:run
 ```

-5. Apply the changes described in the db to your cloud account
+5. Apply the changes described in the hosted db to your cloud account

 ```bash
 $ iasql apply startup